acgd-webdev-4/pattern-lib-type-colours/README.md

 ## Overview

-- *Continue work on your `dog-rescue-pattern-library`*
+- *Continue work on your `ecommerce-pattern-library`*
-- Targeting only HTML tags within your `theme.css`, style the basic typography for your dog rescue.
+- Targeting only HTML tags within your `theme.css`, style the basic typography for your website.
 - Consider & style all the possible HTML tags related to typography.
 - *Run your pattern library through Markbot and make sure it passes all the checks.*